Li357/WHS-App/README.md

 # Known Bugs

-- react-native-blur does not work correctly on Android
+- react-native-blur does not work correctly on Android.
+Not using on Android currently

 # To Do List